 One of the main advantages of a flat roof is that it provides additional space that can be used for various purposes.
 For instance, you can install solar panels, air conditioning units, or create a rooftop garden.
 Flat roofs are also easier to maintain, and you can easily access them for inspections, repairs, or cleaning.

 Flat roofs are generally less expensive to install than pitched roofs.
 They require less roofing material and labor, and the installation process is quicker.
-Moreover, if you need to replace your flat roof, the cost is lower compared to a pitched roof.
+When it comes time to replace your flat roof, the cost is typically lower compared to a pitched roof.

 Pitched Roofs